3dgeo-heidelberg/etrainee/course/module1/toolbox_intro/conda.md

 ## Miniforge installation

-Go to the [Miniforge download website](https://github.com/conda-forge/miniforge#miniforge3) and download the installer fitting your operating system (Windows, Linux, Mac OS and) and architecture (most probably `x86_64` is the right one).
+Go to the [Miniforge download website](https://conda-forge.org/download/) and download the installer fitting your operating system (Windows, Linux, Mac OS) and architecture.

 * On **Windows** just download and execute the installer manually (double-click the `.exe` file), follow the instructions on the screen and accept the default settings (recommendations).
 Avoid installing in a directory with special characters and spaces in the name.
 * If you are on **Linux or Mac Os**, follow the procedure described [here](https://github.com/conda-forge/miniforge#unix-like-platforms-mac-os--linux).